jpierkunke/STAT394A/index.md

 ## Acknowledgements

-These materials are developed based on slides from a previous instructor, Vincent Roulet.
+I developed these slides and homework assignments based on those from a previous instructor, Vincent Roulet.